recordmp3/recordmp3.github.io/index.md

 Hi there!
 I am Zhenggang Tang (唐正纲 in Chinese), a third-year Ph.D. candidate in the Department of Computer Science at University of Illinois Urbana-Champaign (UIUC), advised by <a href="https://alexander-schwing.de/" title="Prof. Alex G. Schwing">Prof. Alexander Schwing</a>.
 Prior to that, I get my Bachelor of Science degree in computer science at Peking University with a *Summa Cum Laude*.
 In my high school years, I learned informatics and got a silver award in the National Olympiad of Informatics (NOI 2016).

 My current research interest is **neural fields and their applications**, Previously I also had some research on reinforcement learning(RL) and multi-agent(MA) system.
-I have conducted or am conducting research in the following fields: 1) NeRF fast adaptation.
+I have conducted or am conducting research in the following fields: 1) NeRF transformation given single RGBD view.
 2).
 RGB-only SDF reconstruction for robotics manipulator control 3) MARL applications on finance and 4) epidemic simulation and 5) reward randomization for RL exploration.

 You can check my <a href="tzg_resume.pdf" title="CV">CV</a>, <a href="https://scholar.google.com/citations?user=mGMy_kwAAAAJ" title="gs">Google Scholar</a>, <a href="https://github.com/recordmp3" title="github">Github</a> and <a href="https://www.linkedin.com/in/%E6%AD%A3%E7%BA%B2-%E5%94%90-9a9421201/" title="Linkedin">Linkedin</a> here.